swcarpentry/shell-novice/_episodes/05-loop.md

 > Suppose our data files are named:
 >
 > ~~~
-> red dragon.dat
+> red dragon.txt
-> purple unicorn.dat
+> purple unicorn.txt
 > ~~~
 > {: .source}
 >
 > To loop over these files, we would need to add double quotes like so:
 >
 > ~~~
-> $ for filename in "red dragon.dat" "purple unicorn.dat"
+> $ for filename in "red dragon.txt" "purple unicorn.txt"
 > > do
-> >     head -n 100 "$filename" | tail -n 20
+> >     head -n 10 "$filename" | tail -n 1
 > > done
 > ~~~
 > {: .language-bash}